 - Have a dog whistle or noisemaker on hand to get your dog's attention.

 - Stay aware and watch for potential triggers, like joggers.

 Your best chance at success is to keep the chase from getting out of control.
 Dedicated training over the course of your dog's life will teach him to focus his attention on you first, before running off.

 08 of 10

-The best method: simply turn away and ignore your dog.
+The best method is to simply turn away and ignore your dog.
+Walk away if necessary.
 Do not make eye contact, speak, or touch your dog.
 Go about your business.
 When he relaxes and remains still, calmly reward him.
 It won't take long before your dog gets the message.Continue to 9 of 10 below.

 09 of 10

-Though... some breeds are thought to be dangerous, it is my belief that breed-specific legislation is not the answer.
-Owners and breeders are the ones who can help decrease the tendency for any type of dog to bite through proper training, socialization and breeding practices.
+Any dog may bite if the circumstances warrant it in the dog's mind.
+Owners and breeders are the ones who can help decrease the tendency for any type of dog to bite through proper training, socialization, and breeding practices.

 10 of 10